GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Updated the `inputSchema` and `func` signature of `queryVectorStoreTool` in `src/ai/tools/vector-store-tools.ts` to correctly accept `queryText`, `queryEmbedding`, and `topK`.
         *   Modified the mock implementation to use `queryText` for keyword matching and `topK` for limiting results.
         *   Ensured the tool returns `{ results: DocumentChunkSchema[] }` to align with its usage in `answerGs1QuestionsWithVectorSearch.ts`, resolving a critical mismatch.
     *   **Resolved Git Merge Conflict in `docs/blueprint.md`**: Manually integrated changes to reflect the merge of the `ISAIntelligent-Standards-Assistant-(ISA)-X1` branch into `main`, ensuring the document accurately logs this event and contains the latest comprehensive strategic plan.
+The statement "The `ISAIntelligent-Standards-Assistant-(ISA)-X1` feature branch, containing foundational work and initial AI flow implementations, was successfully merged into the `main` branch.
+The `ISAIntelligent-Standards-Assistant-(ISA)-X1` branch can now be safely deleted from the remote repository." was added near the top of the document.
     *   **Performed Coherency Check and Minor Blueprint Refinement**: Reviewed project files for coherency.
-Added a clarifying note in `docs/blueprint.md` (Section I.B) regarding Firebase emulator usage in the context of App Hosting (local Next.js dev server vs. hosting emulator port).
+Added a clarifying note in `docs/blueprint.md` (Section I.B and II.A.1) regarding Firebase emulator usage in the context of App Hosting (local Next.js dev server vs. hosting emulator port).
 *   **2024-05-15 (Self-initiated based on previous "Next Action" and Gemini Code Assist feedback):**
     *   **Completed Comprehensive AI Flow Error Handling (Schema-Compliant Returns)**:
         *   Systematically reviewed all primary AI flows involving prompt calls (`answerGs1Questions.ts`, `analyzeStandards.ts`, `conductIndependentResearch.ts`, `detectStandardErrors.ts`, `naturalLanguageToFormalDescription.ts`, and the synthesis part of `answerGs1QuestionsWithVectorSearch.ts`).